miketwo/virtualsat/README.md

 ## Design Principles

 ### STAY SIMPLE:
- - Operator must balance Imaging, Downlinking, and Recharging.
+ - Operator must balance Creating Value, Downlinking, and Recharging.

  - We must correctly simulate communication over a groundstation.
 The groundstation's lat/long can be included with each API call.
 That is used to determine if comms is possible.